-- Ipratropium solution and Atrovent HFA are contraindicated in patients with hypersensitivity to ipratropium, atropine and its derivatives, or components of the product.
+• Ipratropium solution and Atrovent HFA are contraindicated in patients with hypersensitivity to ipratropium, atropine and its derivatives, or components of the product.
 Incruse Ellipta and Tudorza Pressair are contraindicated in patients with severe hypersensitivity to milk proteins or hypersensitivity to any ingredient.
-Seebri Neohaler is contraindicated in patients with known hypersensitivity to glycopyrrolate or any of the product ingredients.
-Spiriva Handihaler and Spiriva Respimat are contraindicated in patients with hypersensitivity to tiotropium, ipratropium, or components of the product. - Key warnings and precautions are similar among the anticholinergics, and include hypersensitivity, paradoxical bronchospasm, urinary retention, and ocular effects/narrow-angle glaucoma.
-It should also be noted that anticholinergics are for maintenance treatment and are not for initial treatment of acute episodes of bronchospasm where rescue therapy is required. - The most common adverse effects reported for each anticholinergic are as follows: - o Atrovent HFA (> 5% incidence): bronchitis, COPD exacerbation, dyspnea, and headache - o Ipratropium solution (> 5% incidence): bronchitis, upper respiratory tract infection, dyspnea, and headache - o Incruse Ellipta (≥ 2% incidence); nasopharyngitis, upper respiratory tract infection, cough, arthralgia - o Seebri Neohaler (≥ 2% incidence): upper respiratory tract infection and nasopharyngitis - Spiriva Handihaler (> 5% incidence): upper respiratory tract infection, dry mouth, sinusitis, pharyngitis, non-specific chest pain, urinary tract infection, dyspepsia, and rhinitis - Spiriva Respimat (> 3% incidence in COPD): pharyngitis, cough, dry mouth, and sinusitis; Spiriva Respimat (> 2% incidence in asthma, adults): pharyngitis, sinusitis, bronchitis, and headache - o Tudorza Pressair (> 5% incidence): headache and nasopharyngitis - Although earlier trials raised some concerns about increased mortality with tiotropium when administered by the Respimat inhaler, a large, randomized, double-blind trial revealed no increased mortality for patients treated with tiotropium Respimat compared to tiotropium Handihaler (Wise et al 2013). - Spiriva Handihaler, Tudorza, Incruse, and Seebri are Pregnancy Category C, while Atrovent HFA and ipratropium solution are pregnancy category B; Spiriva Respimat and Lonhala Magnair are not currently assigned a Pregnancy Category.
+Seebri Neohaler and Lonhala Magnair are contraindicated in patients with known hypersensitivity to glycopyrrolate or any of the product ingredients.
+Spiriva Handihaler and Spiriva Respimat are contraindicated in patients with hypersensitivity to tiotropium, ipratropium, or components of the product.
+Yupelri (revefenacin) is contraindicated in patients with hypersensitivity to revefenacin or components of the product.

+- Key warnings and precautions are similar among the anticholinergics, and include hypersensitivity, paradoxical bronchospasm, urinary retention, and ocular effects/narrow-angle glaucoma.
+It should also be noted that anticholinergics are for maintenance treatment and are not for initial treatment of acute episodes of bronchospasm where rescue therapy is required. - The most common adverse effects reported for each anticholinergic are as follows: - o Atrovent HFA (> 5% incidence): bronchitis, COPD exacerbation, dyspnea, and headache - o Ipratropium solution (> 5% incidence): bronchitis, upper respiratory tract infection, dyspnea, and headache - o Incruse Ellipta (≥ 2% incidence): nasopharyngitis, upper respiratory tract infection, cough, arthralgia - Lonhala Magnair (≥ 2% incidence): dyspnea and urinary tract infection - o Seebri Neohaler (≥ 2% incidence): upper respiratory tract infection and nasopharyngitis - Spiriva Handihaler (> 5% incidence): upper respiratory tract infection, dry mouth, sinusitis, pharyngitis, non-specific chest pain, urinary tract infection, dyspepsia, and rhinitis - Spiriva Respimat (> 3% incidence in COPD): pharyngitis, cough, dry mouth, and sinusitis; Spiriva Respimat (> 2% incidence in asthma, adults): pharyngitis, sinusitis, bronchitis, and headache - Tudorza Pressair (> 5% incidence): headache, nasopharyngitis, and cough - Yupelri (≥ 2% incidence): cough, nasopharyngitis, upper respiratory tract infection, headache, and back pain - Although earlier trials raised some concerns about increased mortality with tiotropium when administered by the Respimat inhaler, a large, randomized, double-blind trial revealed no increased mortality for patients treated with tiotropium Respimat compared to tiotropium Handihaler (Wise et al 2013). - Spiriva Handihaler, Tudorza, Incruse, and Seebri are Pregnancy Category C, while Atrovent HFA and ipratropium solution are pregnancy category B; Spiriva Respimat, Lonhala Magnair, and Yupelri and are not currently assigned a Pregnancy Category.